-This privacy notice is specific to Irish Life Health Digital Doctor.
+This privacy notice is specific to Irish Life Health Digital Doctor and services provided under that services , including escalating to a Centric Health GP and Female Health Services .
 This service is provided by Centric Health who will act as an independent data Controller.
 A ‘privacy notice’ lets you know what happens to any personal data that you may give us or that we may collect from you or about you (as a patient, family member, carer or visitor).
 This notice is issued on behalf of Centric Health.
-This statement covers the information we hold about you, your family and other individuals who may use this service.
+This statement covers the information we hold about you, your family and other individuals who may use these services.

 Who are we and what do we do?

 Centric Health is a high-quality Primary Care group with a growing network of family GP practices and patients across Ireland.
 The company was founded in 2004 by two doctors, Dr Maurice Cox (CEO) and Dr Ray Power (Medical Director).
 Centric Health is the leading provider of primary care GP services in Ireland with over 70 locations.
 General Practice is a mission critical element of healthcare, acting as gatekeeper to the broader healthcare system and managing patients' long-term health.
 Centric Health s platform allows it to leverage technology and provide best-in-class care, clinical outcomes, and patient satisfaction.

 We are proud to say that we now have over 400 clinical staff working to support our patients need across our practices.

 Centric Health Privacy Notice is available here: https://www.centricgp.ie/privacy-statement/

 Why have we issued this Privacy notice for our patients, families and others